SonjiaD/tinyhomeproject/README.md

 ---

-## 🗺 Features

-- Pairwise comparisons of planning criteria using AHP
-- Interactive Leaflet map with top 500 ranked sites
-- Personalized user feedback and optional submission to DynamoDB
-- Fully deployable on Render and AWS

----

 ## 👩‍🔬 Research Use

-Submissions are collected (anonymously) to support research by the Kalyan Lab at the University of British Columbia (UBC) in partnership with Neighborship, a nonprofit focused on housing justice.
+Submissions are collected to support research by the Kalyan Lab at the University of British Columbia (UBC) in partnership with Neighborship, a nonprofit focused on housing justice.